yli091230/AWIGEN_TRs/README.md

 # AWI-GEN data
 This the the dataset of `EGAD00010001996`.
 Plink files are downloaded from ilifu serve.
 Not sure how the file is generated but may worth to check this [method](https://github.com/h3abionet/h3agwas/tree/master/call2plink).

+The `EGAF00004691444` folder contains files sample informations, the `EGAF00004691445` contains description of each columns.

 # File structure
 Results and additional files are not included in this repository.